andre-maree/SqlDataIntegrationFunctionTriggerApp/README.md

 - If the function completes successfully, the checkpoint advances and the next batch is fetched.
 - If the function fails, the extension won’t advance the checkpoint; on the next poll, it will attempt delivery of the same batch again, always having the latest committed data.
 - The fuction SQL trigger will be called 5 times if it keeps failing to post the data.
 Failures are saved via the `LastError` entity.
 - The `RetryOrchestration` is started on the occurance of the first failed attempt.
-It will monitor and take over when the built-in retry of 5 times (set in `host.json` -> `extensions.queues.maxDequeueCount`) is exhausted.
+It will monitor and take over when the built-in retry of 5 times is exhausted.
 The orchestration will retry posting the data based on the configured retry interval and maxmun number of retries.
 - `NotifyOnRetryCount` can be set in the `local.settings.json` file.
 When the orchestration reaches this retry count number, it will start the `NotifyOrchestrator` to send a notification (e.g., email) about the persistent failure.
 Note: the 5 built-in retries will happen first without checking this setting value and sending a notification.
 The `NotifyOnRetryCount` setting is only used in the `RetryOrchestration`, after the built-in retries have been exuasted.

 ## Serverless app that can be used for data integration